OldSneerJaw/couchster/README.md

 Or, as a function:

 ```
-authorizedRoles: function(doc, oldDoc) {
+authorizedRoles: function(newDoc, oldDoc, dbName) {
   return {
-    write: oldDoc ? oldDoc.roles : doc.roles
+    write: oldDoc ? oldDoc.roles : newDoc.roles
   };
 }
 ```

 * `propertyValidators`: (required) An object/hash of validators that specify the format of each of the document type's supported properties.
 Each entry consists of a key that specifies the property name and a value that specifies the validation to perform on that property.
 Each property element must declare a type and, optionally, some number of additional parameters.
 Any property that is not declared here will be rejected by the validation function unless the `allowUnknownProperties` document constraint is set to `true`.
-In addition to a static value (e.g. `propertyValidators: { ... }`), this property may also be assigned a value dynamically via a function (e.g. `propertyValidators: function(doc, oldDoc) { ... }`) where the parameters are as follows: (1) the document (if deleted, the `_deleted` property will be `true`) and (2) the document that is being replaced (if any; it will be `null` if it has been deleted or does not exist).
+In addition to a static value (e.g. `propertyValidators: { ... }`), this property may also be assigned a value dynamically via a function (e.g. `propertyValidators: function(newDoc, oldDoc) { ... }`) where the parameters are as follows: (1) the document (if deleted, the `_deleted` property will be `true`) and (2) the document that is being replaced (if any; it will be `null` if it has been deleted or does not exist).

 An example static definition: